 - Consider bike riding in the meantime to maintain aerobic capacity.

-- Managing the pain…First and foremost read above ^^^.
-Other options for short term pain relief include analgesic and anti-inflammatory medications, topical anti-inflammatory gels.
+- Options for short term pain relief include analgesic and anti-inflammatory medications, topical anti-inflammatory gels.

 - Low bone density and diet for shin splints: If you think you’re at risk, talk with your doctor or dietician about how to manage this.
 It may involve increasing your vitamin D, calcium or overall energy intake (3).
 Female long distance runners are more susceptible to low bone density and bone stress injuries, therefor monitoring intake of the above nutrients is especially important in this group.